Fostering Service Statement of Purpose

 - Emergency Duty Team out-of-hours service

-- emergency duty support within office hours via the Fostering Duty Service
+- emergency support within office hours via the Fostering Duty Service

 - advice and mediation service - spot purchase for carers subject to an allegation